Vegan Chocolate Stout Cake: rich, moist and dark chocolate cake made with stout and a vanilla glaze that’s as delicious as it is cruelty-free!

 Allow the cake to cool completely in the tin while you make the yummy glaze.

 For this, take some vegan butter or vegan cream cheese and beat it until it becomes nice and soft.

 Add in some icing sugar and beat it (beat iiit, beeeaaat iiiiiiiit) until it’s smooth again.

 Add in some more icing sugar with the vanilla and beat until smooth and pale.

-Once cooled and adorned with its fake-beer-froth topping, slice this beauty into 8-12 slices depending on how much sugar your day has forced you to require and tuck in.
+Once cooled and adorned with its fake-beer-froth topping, slice this gorgeous vegan chocolate stout cake into 8-12 slices tuck in.
 I promise vegans and non-vegans alike will enjoy this dense chocolate delight!

 A rich, dense and dark chocolate stout cake that is completely vegan friendly!

 - 100g soft brown sugar

 - 60g cocoa powder